 This book outlines the passing on of the dance material from one generation to the next by those who learned from Ewen MacLachlan and in each subsequent generation since then.
 An overview of what we know of MacLachlan himself and the conditions and context he taught them in the mid-1800s.

+The dance descriptions provided are based on the steps as passed on by Fearchar MacNeil (barra), John MacLeod (South Uist) and Donald ‘Roidein’ MacDonald (South Uist).
 Detailed descriptions of versions of the dances plus information about each dance and their associated music and lore is also given.

 Online video content is also planned in relation to this publication.
 More information on this in due course.